SoftUni-Internal/interactive-content/EN/01-Internet-Explained/08-Summary.md

 **Network Hardware**

-- The internet is built with cables and routers
+- The Internet is built with cables and routers

 - Devices such as hubs, switches, and repeaters can be used to control the data flow

-- A Network Interface Card allows a computer to access the internet
+- A Network Interface Card allows a computer to access the Internet

 ## The topic of the next lesson is: